2025 Solar Incentives Guide for Berkeley Heights, NJ - Tax Credits & Rebates

 How much will solar panels save me on my electric bill in Berkeley Heights annually?

-You can decrease your carbon footprint by 300 pounds of CO2 a year when you switch to solar panels.
-This adds up to around 6,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over reduces the drain on our planet's resources.
+You can decrease your carbon footprint by 300 pounds of CO2 annually when you install solar panels.
+This adds up to roughly 6,000 pounds in 20 years.
+Solar is also a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.

-Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
 Depending on precisely which incentives you are eligible for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and that you're getting the most money possible.
+Make sure that you speak with your solar installer or a local tax professional to verify that you are claiming incentives correctly and getting the most money you can.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.